 Selling worms is a profitable but time-consuming business.
 Each little creature has to separated out and they usually are sold by either 200 or 1000.

-Personally I don't sell my worms, but I do advocate it; it's the only way to spread the good news about the huge benefits of keeping these little nematodes.
+Personally I do not sell my worms, but I do advocate it; it is the only way to spread the good news about the huge benefits of keeping these little nematodes.

 There should be a worm farm in every garden.
 Once they have consumed rotting matter they, in their faeces, add the stuff that makes your vegetables grow and fruit trees flower abundantly.

 Making your avocado tree flower and fruit every year alone makes it worth the exercise and time.

 Maintaining a small worm farm is not time-consuming, nor need it cost money.
 Any discarded 25 litre container, or a large bucket with a lid will do.